ALL THE NEW MICHELIN STAR RESULTS 2018/2019

 Address: 68 Royal Hospital Road, SW3 4HP.
 Cuisine: French.
 Price: Menu £65/110 Dress Code: Smart.

 Considering it contains the most Michelin stars of any city, it should come as no surprise that Tokyo-borne “Oyakata (sushi master)”, Mitsuhiro Araki, managed to bag a few over here.
 What is surprising is that it took just four years.
 Seating only nine guests at its 200 year-old cypress tree dining counter, the Araki gives you a glimpse into Japan’s past.
 Every element of the experience is based on the historic Edo period (except possibly the price) and you’ll watch each dish on the chef’s omakase set menu (the only thing you can order) prepared before you by the master himself.

 Address: Unit 4, 12 New Burlington Street, W1S 3BF.
-Cuisine: Sushi.
-Price: £300 per person for Omasake Set Menu.
+Cuisine: Japanese.
+Price: £300 per person for Omakase Set Menu.
 Dress Code: Smart Casual.